tenjou/metaGraph/README.md

-meta.graph
+meta.graph v0.1
 ==========

-Light and fast algorithm for traversing sparse node graphs or decision trees.
+A fast algorithm for traversing sparse node graphs or decision trees.